 With the decline of the number of cases, India along with the world lifted up the lockdown and a majority of workplaces resumed their usual routines with the guidelines to use masks and sanitizers.

 Year Two Phase Two

-The phase 2 of the pandemic came with part knowledge of everything.
+Phase 2 of the pandemic came with partial knowledge of everything.
 Though, this time most of the places in the world, including India were not prepared for the amplitude of contracting the virus as well as its serious implications.
 Therefore, even after imposing complete lockdown, in a developing country like that of India, the unexpected influx of patients in the hospitals, brought the entire health infrastructure on the back foot.
-Limited number of professionals, material requirements, shortage of doctors and nurses, etc cause a huge chaos and panic among the citizens.
+A limited number of professionals, material requirements, shortage of doctors and nurses, etc cause huge chaos and panic among the citizens.

 It was during this phase, the manufacturing of vaccines increased exponentially and were distributed for public use.

 In India, the government has authorized 6 vaccines.

 Though, it’s currently using only three – Covishield (Pfizer), Co-vaxin by Indian firm Bharat Biotech and Russian-made Sputnik V – for its vaccination drive.
 Of these, Covishield accounts for over 90% of the doses given so far.

 It has also approved the ZyCoV-D vaccine – the world’s first DNA vaccine against Covid – by Indian firm Cadilla, but it’s not available yet.